Statements¶

 Naming a loop is particularly useful when we have nested loops and we want to exit directly from the inner loop:

-Here, we indicate that we exit from the Outer_Processing
+Here, we indicate that we exit from the Outer_Processing loop in case a

-is met, even if we're actually within the inner loop.
+condition Cond is met, even if we're actually within the inner loop.

 In the Ada Reference Manual

-If, case and loop statements
+If, case and loop statements¶

 In the Introduction to Ada course, we talked about if statements, loop statements, and case statements.
 This is a very simple code example with these statements: